MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/index.md

 This scenario is designed to guide the end-to-end customer journey, throughout the cloud adoption lifecycle.
 Delivery of the full journey requires a few key components, or guidance sets:

-- Cloud Adoption Framework: Managing and governing data is a lifecycle process, that starts by building on your existing cloud strategy and carries all the way through to ongoing operations management.
+- Cloud Adoption Framework: managing and governing data is a lifecycle process, that starts by building on your existing cloud strategy and carries all the way through to ongoing operations management.
 The Cloud Adoption Framework will aid in guiding the full lifecycle for your data estate.
-- Well-Architected Framework: Workload architecture and operations have a direct impact on data.
+- Azure Well-Architected Framework: workload architecture and operations have a direct impact on data.
 Understand how your architecture can improve management and governance of the data used by your workload.
-- Reference architectures: These reference solutions aid in accelerating deployment for many common data management and analytics solutions.
+- Reference architectures: these reference solutions aid in accelerating deployment for many common data management and analytics solutions.
-- Best Practices: These level 300+ articles help central IT teams deploy the tools and manage the processes to ensure proper management and governance of your data.
+- Best practices: these level 300+ articles help central IT teams deploy the tools and manage the processes to ensure proper management and governance of your data.
 - Feature Azure products: Learn more about the products that support data management and analytics in Azure.
-- Learn modules: Gain the hands-on skills required to implement, maintain, and support data management and analytics solutions.
+- Learn modules: gain the hands-on skills required to implement, maintain, and support data management and analytics solutions.

 ## Common customer journeys